EYBlockchain/starlight/WRITEUP.md

     "isSecret": true,
 }
 ```
-Every other node that references this node has a field `referencedDeclarition: 3`.
+Every other node that references this node has a field `referencedDeclaration: 3`.

 ### Whole vs Partitioned states